forefy/eburger/README.md

 ## Usage

 ### Simple examples
+This will run a focused scan on one file and it's dependencies:
 ```
 eburger -f ../ProjectToScan/src/SomeContract.sol
 ```
-This will run a focused scan on one file and it's dependencies.
+..

+This will compile the solidity folder ProjectToScan, as well as specifying remappings configured in the project.
 ```
 eburger -f ../ProjectToScan/src/ -r @openzeppelin/=../ProjectToScan/lib/openzeppelin-contracts/
 ```
-In above example we are compiling the solidity folder ProjectToScan, as well as specifying remappings configured in the project.

 ### Advanced usage